Abhinand-p/Project_Medical-INLPT-WS2023/DOCUMENTATION.md

 1. PubMedBERT, per-abstract embedding
    - BERT model finetuned on PubMed data, information retrieval/ QA, maps into 768 dimensional vectorspace, up to 512 token.
    - Created one embedding per abstract
-     -> Turned out to be badly implemented because models max input size was not taken into consideration
+     -> Turned out to be badly implemented because model max input size was not taken into consideration
 2. e5-large-V2, embed chunks and store chunks in abstract
    - "E5 is a general-purpose embedding model for tasks requiring a single-vector representation of texts such as retrieval, clustering, and classification, achieving strong performance in both zero-shot and fine-tuned settings."
 1024 Output dimension, 512 input size
    - Chunk abstract after 512 tokens, between each chunk of an abstract create overlapping chunks
-   - Added 'local context' to each chunks metadata which is the text that appears before and after the chunk (local context appr.
+   - Added 'local context' to each chunk metadata which is the text that appears before and after the chunk (local context appr.
 20% of abstracts size).
 This will later on be concatinated with the chunks text so that the model in charge of answering the prompt has a better understanding of the chunk role in the abstract itself (context)
-   - We embedded and stored each chunk to our vector space which resulted in appr.
+   - We embedded and stored each chunk to our vector space, which resulted in appr.
 68k vectors
    - Code can be found at: embedding\INLPT2023_2024.ipynb
 3. One could also take the embedded chunks of an abstract and combine them by f.e. mean pooling, this way we end up with one embedding per abstarct agin
    - Not sure about the quality of the resulting embedding